Teal-Insights/ccdr-extraction-workflow/transform/1_db_schema_design.md

-        string title "The heading/title of this component, e.g., 'Chapter 1: Introduction'" string parent_component_id FK "Self-referencing FK to build the hierarchy" int sequence_in_parent "Order of this component within its parent" }
+        string title "The heading/title of this component, e.g., 'Chapter 1: Introduction'" string parent_component_id FK "Self-referencing FK to build the hierarchy" int sequence_in_parent "Order of this component within its parent" int4range page_range "Page range of the component (inclusive)" }

     %% ENUM: EmbeddingSource